 History of Queen City Sausage

 With more than an estimated $10 million reinvested in the most modern equipment and processes and up-to-date campus, over 30 years, Elmer Hensler and his team grew Queen City Sausage more than ten times.
 The company also earned the coveted USDA federal inspection certification after meeting and exceeding all of the organization’s stringent quality requirements.
-While Queen City Sausage uses modern, efficient equipment, the skill, techniques, quality and small batch production guide the company daily.

-Elmer Hensler, the self-made son of Cincinnati’s West End, becomes the sole owner of Queen City Sausage & Provisions Inc. when he buys out his long-time partners.
-Elmer Hensler fulfills his life-long dream of being a successful-business owner.
+Elmer Hensler, the self-made son of Cincinnati’s West End, becomes the sole owner of Queen City Sausage & Provisions Inc. When he buys out his long-time partners.
+Elmer Hensler fulfills his life-long dream of being a successful business owner.

 More than 15 million Queen City sausage links are crafted.
 Less than 45 years later, Elmer Hensler’s initial 1965 investment of $13,000 has turned into record sales.

 Queen City Sausage Bratwurst becomes the official bratwurst of the Cincinnati Reds baseball club.
 Elmer Hensler looks toward expanding the exciting Reds sponsorship to include the Queen City Mettwurst and other popular sausages.